BlueObelisk/lensfield2/lensfield2-launcher/README.txt

 ** Build steps **

 Creating a Lensfield2 build step is very straightforward.
-In order to be used as a step in a Lensfield2 build a class simply has to implement a run method.
+In order to be used as a step in a Lensfield2 build a class simply has to implement a 'run' method.
 Various fields can be marked to take inputs, outputs or parameters using annotations.

-Build steps can be either 1:1, 1:n or n:1 file conversions through.
-Inputs are either be Lensfield2 StreamIn or StreamOut objects, or MultiStreamIn or MultiStreamOut objects.
+Build steps can be either 1:1, 1:n, or n:1 file conversions.
+Inputs can either be Lensfield2 StreamIn or StreamOut objects, or MultiStreamIn or MultiStreamOut objects.
 StreamIn and StreamOut extend java.io.InputStream and java.io.OutputStream, respectively, and provide access to read from or write to a single file, forming the '1' side of build steps.
-The MultiStream objects give access to a number of Streams, and are used to create 'n' sided build steps.
+The MultiStream objects give access to a number of Streams, and are used to create 'n/m' sided build steps.